d-krupke/cpsat-primer/README.md

 model.Add(10 * x + 15 * y <= 10)
 model.Add(x + z == 2 * y)

-# This one actually isn't linear but still works.
+# This one actually is not linear but still works.
 model.Add(x + y != z)

 # For <, > you can simply use <= and -1 because we are working on integers.